5 Things To Know: Who is ex-Trump adviser Michael Flynn? | Taiwan News

-WASHINGTON (AP) — Michael Flynn, the former national security adviser who pleaded guilty on Friday to lying to the FBI about his conversations with the Russian ambassador last year, is the first person inside the White House to be charged in connection with special counsel Robert Mueller's wide-ranging investigation.
-Here's a look at his long career:
+Michael Flynn, the former national security adviser who pleaded guilty on Friday to lying to the FBI about his conversations with the Russian ambassador last year, is the first person inside the White House to be charged in connection with special counsel Robert Mueller's wide-ranging investigation.
+A look at his long career:

 A Rhode Island native, Flynn comes from a tightknit military family, serving 33 years before retiring in August 2014 as a lieutenant general.
 He earned acclaim in military circles for his service in Afghanistan, where he ran military intelligence operations.
 In July 2012 the Obama administration made him director of the Army's spy organization, the Defense Intelligence Agency.
 Flynn was forced out of that job just two years later after Obama administration officials took issue with his management style and temper.
 After leaving the military, Flynn went on to consulting work, sometimes on behalf of foreign interests.
 In 2015, he traveled to the Mideast to lend credibility to a proposal for a U.S.-Russia private nuclear partnership that has yet to work out.
 He also took payments from several foreign firms that have come back to haunt him.